jlevy/lft/lft.md

    well-designed programming languages, flexible developer tools, and stable infrastructure.

-If you find you agree with these arguments, you'll see this suggests different areas of emphasis than is currently in many research labs and AI startups.
+If you find you agree with these arguments, you’ll see this suggests different areas of emphasis than is currently in many research labs and AI startups.
 It suggests areas where we could take inspiration from known patterns like linting to build more powerful tools for thought and collective problem-solving.